Bank failure mitigation is critical to safeguarding your business against sudden financial shocks.

 If you need to inject cash into your business, Simple Agreements for Future Equity and Convertible Loan Notes are the most common choices.

-These financing options enable you to raise money without giving up immediate ownership.
+These financing options allow you to raise money without relinquishing immediate ownership.
 You'll issue company shares later, often at a discount, and typically pay about 8% interest on a three-year note.
 You can also negotiate early repayment terms.

 For an immediate cash injection, emergency funding from finance houses is a practical solution.
 These institutions can often provide funds within about seven days on a six-month term, generally without requiring a guarantee, and charge interest rates around 2%.
 However, be cautious, as borrowing during financial uncertainty can impact your attractiveness to future investors.

 When seeking alternative financial assistance during banking instability, be cautious of data protection risks.
-Offers of help may require sharing significant amounts of personal and business-sensitive information, so make sure to check that the service you engage with complies with UK GDPR standards.
+Offers of help may require sharing significant amounts of personal and business-sensitive information, so ensure that the service you engage with complies with UK GDPR standards.

 Employee and operational management